flopezag/fiware-testbed-deploy/doc/admin.md

 It is possible to access by SSH Key and its configuration variables are in the file config_vars in /home/ubuntu folder inside the server, in the same way that it was explained in "Deploying one testbed" section.
 These 3 Glance testbeds are used for GlanceSync acceptance tests.

+## Sanity check procedures

+The Sanity Check Procedures are the steps that a System Administrator will take to verify that an installation is ready to be tested.
+This is therefore a preliminary set of tests to ensure that obvious or basic malfunctioning is fixed before proceeding to unit tests, integration tests and user validation.

+### End to End testing

+As fiware-testbed-deploy is composed by a set of scripts without any API, there is not a simple way to do an end-to-end testing.
+If we want to test, we should execute one of the scripts, for instance *launch_vm.py*, which deploys a VM and installs an entire Opentack.

+To do that, just export these set of variables:
+    export OS_AUTH_URL=<the authentication URL for the keystone in the Cloud>
+    export OS_USERNAME=<a user with an account in the Cloud>
+    export OS_TENANT_NAME=<a project name from the account in the Cloud>
+    export OS_PASSWORD=<the password for an account in the Cloud>
+    export OS_REGION_NAME=<the region name>
+    export OS_USER_DOMAIN_NAME=<OpenStack user domain name>
+    export OS_PROJECT_DOMAIN_NAME=<OpenStack project domain name>
+    export BOOKED_IP=<a booked IP in your Cloud infrastructure to deploy the VM>
+    export Region1=<the name for the region of the Cloud to be deployed>

+And execute:
+    fiwaretestbeddeploy/launch_vm.py

+In everything works correctly, you will obtain a set of logs like that:

+    RegionOne: VM with UUID 6a380709-e32a-45f5-9ec8-ea2450f24775
+    Waiting for ACTIVE status.
+(Try1 /30)
+    Waiting for ACTIVE status.
+(Try 2/30)
+    Keystone IP 130.206.125.56
+    Region1 IP: RegionOne 130.206.125.56
+    Assigning floating IP 130.206.125.56
+    waiting for keystone
+    waiting for testbed one

+### List of Running Processes

+Due that fiware-testbed-deploy is a set of scripts without any software dependence, there is not any process running needed.

+### Network interfaces Up & Open

+There is not any server running.

+### Databases

+No database is required.

+## Diagnosis Procedures

+The Diagnosis Procedures are the first steps that a System Administrator will take to locate the source of an error in a GE.
+Once the nature of the error is identified with these tests, the system admin will very often have to resort to more concrete and specific testing to pinpoint the exact point of error and a possible solution.
+Such specific testing is out of the scope of this section.

+### Resource availability

+The resource availability in the node should be at least 2Gb of RAM and 8GB of Hard disk in order to prevent enabler’s bad performance in both nodes.
+This means that bellow these thresholds the enabler is likely to experience problems or bad performance.

+###  Remote Service Access

+There is not a remote service access for the component.

+### Resource consumption

+No issues related to resources consumption have been detected.

+### I/O flows

+No applied.